inaka/guidelines/README.md

   use for open source so the PM can coordinate any project needs around it.
 * When working on an open source project for Inaka, refer to the following
   document: ["Open Source checklist"](OPEN-SOURCE.md).
+* In some occassions it can be required to skip the open source day to ensure already agreed milestones and timelines with clients.

 ### Ownership vs. Authorship